opencog/link-grammar/link-grammar/dict-atomese/README.md

 * The dictionary is directly attached (as a shared library) to a local AtomSpace.
 On startup, this AtomSpace is empty.
-* On dictionary open, a connection is established to a remote cogserver.
+* On dictionary open, a connection is established to a StorageNode, which can be a remote AtomSpace CogServer, or local storage.
-* On word lookup, a query is sent to the remote cogserver, asking for all Atomese disjuncts for which the word is the "germ".
-The cogserver returns these, and so they are instantiated in the local AtomSpace.
+* On word lookup, a query is sent to the StorageNode, asking for all Atomese disjuncts for which the word is the "germ".
+The StoreageNode returns these, and so they are instantiated in the local AtomSpace.
 * The Atomese disjuncts are converted to LG disjuncts.
 This is a two-step process: First, a LG link name is generated for the